Hervé Jaubert

-Hervé Jaubert (born 13 March 1956) is a former French Navy officer, marine engineer and DGSE secret agent.
-He moved to Stuart, Florida in the early 2000s where he set up a company to build and operate recreational submarines.
-He then moved his firm to the United Arab Emirates, branded as Exomos.
-In the aftermath of the global financial crisis in October 2008, Exomos ceased to exist.
-Jaubert was found guilty of embezzlement by a Dubai Court and has been sentenced to five years in prison and ordered to repay AED 14 million.
-Jaubert fled the country within the year after being accused of embezzlement and subsequently returned to Stuart, where he was a permanent US resident.
+Hervé Jaubert (born 13 March 1956) is a French former Navy officer, marine engineer and DGSE agent.
+He moved to Stuart, Florida in the early 2000s where he set up a company to build and operate recreational submarines, under the Exomos brand.
+He then moved his firm to the United Arab Emirates.
+After the 2008 financial crisis, Exomos was closed.
+In May 2008, facing accusations in Dubai of fraud and embezzlement worth AED 14 million (US$3.8 million), Jaubert escaped from Dubai in a dinghy.
+He subsequently returned to Stuart, where he was a permanent US resident and wrote a book about his ordeal.

+On April 15, 2009, he was tried in absentia in Dubai and convicted of illegally acquiring AED 14 million by abusing his position with Exomos, a subsidiary of Dubai World, according to court records.
+He was sentenced to five years in prison but Jaubert denied the charges against him.
+His book, titled “Escape from Dubai” was published November 10, 2009.

 Events in the United Arab Emirates

 Accusation of embezzlement and escape

 In 2004, Sultan Ahmed bin Sulayem visited Jaubert's factory in Florida and invited him to move his firm to Dubai, United Arab Emirates.
 Jaubert accepted the invitation and bin Sulayem put him in charge of a new subsidiary of Dubai World.
 There, Jaubert set up a submarine manufacturing company with a factory, which after two years started making tourist submarines and superfast boats: it made four mini-submarines, a submersible yacht, and a larger submarine called Nautilus which could carry nine people.

 Jaubert was put in charge of a newly formed subsidiary of Dubai World that Bin Sulayem chaired, which is the same company behind the development of Palm Jumeirah and World Islands.
 He lived with his American wife and two children in a villa with private swimming pool.
 According to Dubai courts, auditors investigating the company accounts found gaps and equipments that Mr Jaubert had ordered from his own company in Florida failed to arrive, or parts were faulty.
 He was alleged to have short-changed Dubai World by AED 14 million.
 According to Jaubert, the company wanted to pull the plug on the venture but wanted to blame someone first.
 Jaubert was questioned by auditors and the police.
 According to Jaubert, the police threatened Jaubert to "insert needles into your nose again and again".
 According to Jaubert, he promised to pay back the AED 14 million to buy time to escape.
-He was court ordered to stay in the country and hand his passport due to being under investigation.
-The court found Jaubert guilty of embezzlement and sentenced him to five years in prison and ordered him to repay AED 14 million.
+He had a travel ban and his passport was seized due to being under investigation.
+After his escape, the court found Jaubert guilty of embezzlement in absentia and sentenced him to five years in prison and ordered him to repay AED 14 million.